JuanAToroA/PROYECTO-KAGGLE/README.md

 # Ingeniería de sistemas

 # ---------------------------------
-# Link acceso a gragacion:
+# Link acceso a grabacion:
 # https://youtu.be/wg6kR-X39es